 You should see a podiatrist 1-2 times a year for a general check-up/maintenance in the same way as you should a dentist.
 You don’t need a GP referral to see a podiatrist.
 Podiatrists work closely with your GP, specialists and other allied health professionals to ensure you get the best health outcomes.

-See a Podiatrist, your body will thank you for it!
+Remember, Podiatrists are the Foot Health Experts!
+See a Podiatrist and your body will thank you for it!

 Foot Health Week recourses: